 All of our faculty members incorporate the Ignatian tradition and teachings of the Catholic faith into their instruction.
 Each of our faculty members play a critical and unique role in creating and sustaining our Ignatian tradition.
-Our faculty shares in our goal of rooting our students in a personal relationship.
+Our faculty shares in our goal of rooting our students in a personal relationship with God.

 Did You Know?